New Tax Regime vs Old Tax Regime: Embracing the Positive Changes

 The old regime has just 3 applicable tax rates of 5%, 20% & 30%, as against 6 rates of tax under the new tax regime.
 Under the new tax regime, concessional tax rates are proposed for taxpayers earning income up to Rs.
 15 Lakh.
 Income above Rs.
 15 Lakh is unaffected whether it’s a new tax regime or an old tax regime.

 The new tax regime requires taxpayers to forgo most of the exemptions & deductions and so taxpayers are in the dilemma of making the right choice.

-Common question is – which tax regime is better – Old tax regime with higher tax rate offering exemption & deductions or the new concessional tax rate regime without any exemptions & deductions?
+A common question is – which tax regime is better – The old tax regime with a higher tax rate offering exemptions & deductions or the new concessional tax rate regime without any exemptions & deductions?